 After the successful church concerts that AB organised last year in the Church of Our Lady of Laeken (with An Pierlé’s organ concert) and the Church of Saint John the Baptist at the Béguinage in the heart of Brussels (with Stars of The Lid), AB heads to a house of worship all over again: The Brigittines Chapel.
-This contemporary arts centre for movement and voice is only 10 minutes walking distance from the AB and Brussels Central station, and very close to Recyclart.
+This 'Playhouse for movement' is only 10 minutes walking distance from the AB and Brussels Central station, and very close to Recyclart.

 Address: Petite rue des Brigittines, 1000 Brussels – more info: www.brigittines.be